ayajmire/Polyp_AI/README.md

 # Binary Polyp Classification with CNN

-This file explains the implementation of Polyp-AI.
-Results can be found under RESULTS.md, and the main python file can be found under polyp_ai.py.
-Finally, any credits/sources are found under CREDITS.md .

 This project involves training a Convolutional Neural Network (CNN) for binary classification of polyp images.
 The model is trained to classify images into two categories: `negativeOnly` and `positive`.

 ## Project Structure

-- **Data Directory**: `sequenceData`
-  - `negativeOnly`: Directory containing images without polyps.
-  - `positive`: Directory containing images with polyps.
 - **Model**: `BinaryClassificationCNN`
 - **Hyperparameters**:
   - Learning rate: `0.0005`